ciscorx/7z-revisions/README.md

 # 7z-revisions
-This Emacs app is not really a version control system, but simply an incremental backup system that easily lets you browse and search past saves of a single file, keeping incremental diffs in a .7z archive.   useful when git is considered over-kill.
+This Emacs app is not really a version control system, but simply an incremental backup system that easily lets one browse and search past saves of a single file, keeping incremental diffs in a .7z archive.
+Useful when git is considered over-kill.<br/>
-Also, provides word by word differential highlighting.
-Also, provides syntax coloring when viewing raw diff files.
-Compatible with windows and linux.
+Compatible with windows and linux, and probably mac.

- Commentary:
+## Commentary:

  7z-revisions-mode is an Emacs minor mode that saves the current buffer to a 7-zip archive of the same name, whenever a save-buffer command is issued.
 A timestamp in the form of MMDDYY-HHMMSS is appended to the archived file.
 If the .7z archive file already exists then it incrementally saves the latest revision by adding a new patch to the archive.
 The .7z extension can be altered to something else, such as .8z, by setting the global variable 7zr-archive-extension to ".8z".
- Additionally, the function 7z-revisions can be called interactively to view or consolidate past revisions in the archive.
+Additionally, the function 7z-revisions can be called interactively to view or consolidate past revisions in the archive, provideing word by word differential highlighting.
+In addition, syntax coloring is applied when viewing raw diff files.<br/>

- Some useful commands when editing your document:
+ Some useful commands when editing your document:<br/>
-     M-x 7zr-line-last-changed-on
-     M-x 7zr-goto-line-of-last-revision
+     **M-x** **7zr-line-last-changed-on** = displays the datetime and revision number of last time the line at point has been modified (not the line number per se but the content at the given line number, which may have occupied a different line number in prior revisions which is taken into account)<br/>
+     **M-x** **7zr-goto-line-of-last-revision** = is exactly that<br/>

- When 7z-revisions is called the following key bindings are enabled:
+ When **M-x** **7z-revisions** is started, the following key bindings are enabled:<br/>
- Enter = view revision at point, q = quit, c = consolidate region, g = goto date,
+ Enter = view revision at point,<br/>
+ q = quit 7z-revisions,<br/>
+ c = consolidate region,<br/>
+ g = goto date,<br/>
- h = toggle highlight differences, j = view the raw diff file at point a = view all selected diff files in one buffer
+ h = toggle highlight differences,<br/>
+ j = view the raw diff file at point,<br/>
+ a = view all selected diff files in one buffer,<br/>
  \# = prompt input of sha1 checksum and search for it

- While viewing individual past revisions: q = quit, n = next, p = previous,
+ While viewing individual past revisions:<br/>
+ q = quit to 7z-revisions buffer,<br/>
+ n = next,<br/>
+ p = previous,<br/>
  j = view the raw diff file

- When highlight changes is enabled in view mode: d = jump to next difference/change, e = jump to previous change,
+ When highlight changes is enabled in view mode:<br/>
+ d = jump to next difference/change,<br/>
+ e = jump to previous change,<br/>

+ While viewing a raw diff file:<br/>
+ q = quit to 7z-revisions buffer,<br/>
+ n = next,<br/>
+ p = previous,<br/>
- While viewing a raw diff file: q = quit, n = next, p = previous, r = switch to revision view d = jump to next change hunk e = jump to previous change hunk
+ r = switch to revision view,<br/>
+ d = jump to next change hunk,<br/>
+ e = jump to previous change hunk

  There are also some functions in the menu which provide for